-According to Huguier, the men and women get into the coffins as lights are lowered.
-The lids are closed for 10 long, quiet minutes.
-There are holes in the coffins so the participants can breathe.
+Then they get into coffins as lights are lowered.
+The lids are closed, and it stays that way for 10 long, quiet minutes.

 When the coffins were reopened, the reactions varied, Huguier said.
 Some people cried from claustrophobia; others were asleep.
 Some seemed lighter and happier.
 Some took selfies.